Increased service life of hydraulic cylinders through friction-optimized buffer seals

 To find this out, we need to take a closer look at the contacting area between the seal and the movable counterpart.
 The influencing factors can be fully explained by the Reynold equation.
 It says that the flow of a thin lubricant film between two surfaces is influenced by the velocity, the gradient of the contact pressure distribution and the viscosity of the lubricant.
 The lower the level of lubrication film thickness, the higher the probability of increased friction.
 Detailed information can also be found in the references /3/ and /4/.

-The influence of different instroke and outstroke piston rod velocities has been analyzed for a common U-Cup rod seal.
+The influence of different instroke and outstroke piston rod velocities has been analysed for a common U-Cup rod seal.
 Fig. 5 shows that the leakage, more precisely the lubrication film thickness, increases with a higher ratio between outstroke and instroke velocity.
-Thus if the outstroke velocity is much higher than the instroke velocity, leakage is more likely, and if the instroke velocity is much higher than the out-stroke velocity, there’s more likelihood of insufficient lubrication, resulting in increased friction when the instroke is high.
+Thus, if the outstroke velocity is much higher than the instroke velocity, leakage is more likely, and if the instroke velocity is much higher than the out-stroke velocity, there’s more likelihood of insufficient lubrication, resulting in increased friction when the instroke is high.

 Test rig investigations